Girls Skill Acquisition Program

 The Football West Girls Skill Acquisition Program provides selected players with weekly opportunities to attend training sessions conducted by accredited coaches.

-The program forms part of the Football West Female Talented Player Pathway and compliments the player’s in-season club commitments.
+The program forms part of the Football West Female Talented Player Pathway and complements the player’s in-season club commitments.

 The desired outcome for the Girls SAP is that a high percentage of players will seamlessly progress into the Girls NTC or Girls TSP, and WA State squads.